Edinburgh-Chemistry-Teaching/ResearchTechniques_MD/Session1/Intro2BASH_S7.md

 The terminal will prompt you for the password, which is your university password.
 Note, that there will be no spaces/stars/symbols filling up when you are typing the password in, the display will not change.
 When you are done, hit 'Enter'.

+Note, if logging in for the first time, your computer may ask to remember the remote machine, reply 'yes'.

 When successfully logged in, you will see:

 ```